mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 * The pull request must update the test suite to reflect the changed functionality.
 * The pull request must update any documentation to reflect the changed functionality.

 ### Bug Fix Template

-The repository owner adapted this pull request template from the [Atom Requirements for Contributing a Bug Fix](https://bit.ly/atom-bugfix) pull request template.

 #### Identify the Bug